 The resources available to entrants and the dedication and diligence they have shown in ensuring their work is brought to public attention will also be taken into account.

 The judges have the right to reject an entry, and their decisions are final.

-The 2016 award finalists will be announced at the Clarion Awards in Brisbane, with the winner to be revealed at the 2016 LGAQ Annual Conference on the Gold Coast in October.
+The 2017 award finalists will be announced at the Clarion Awards in Brisbane, with the winner to be revealed at the 2017 LGAQ Annual Conference at Gladstone in October.

 Download an entry form - please have ready the following details:

 - An overall title for your entry (to be used in all publicity)